mohandemadx/Multi-Channel-ICU-Monitor/README.md

-# Multi-Port, Multi-Channel Signal Viewer
+# Multi-Port, Multi-Channel ICU Monitor

 ## Introduction
 Monitoring vital signals is crucial in any ICU room.
 This desktop application, developed using Python and Qt, allows users to visualize multi-port, multi-channel signals with various features.